KSpaeth1866/coinbase-takehome/README.md

 ## Instructions to Run

 If downloading a zipped file:
-1. Download and unzip the zip
+1. Download and unzip the zip file
-1. Navigate to the zip file in the command line
+1. Navigate to the appropriate folder in the command line

 If from Git:
+1. Navigate to where you want the project in the command line
 1. Run `git clone https://github.com/KSpaeth1866/coinbase-takehome.git`

 In the command line: